kai687/sphinxawesome-theme/docs/how-to/use.rst

 .. confval:: show_breadcrumbs

-   By default, “breadcrumbs_” navigation links are shown at the top of the content area to show the position of this document relative to the top-level.
+   By default, “breadcrumbs_” navigation links are shown at the top of the content area to show the position of this document relative to the top level.
 If you want to hide the breadcrumbs navigation links, add:

    .. code-block:: python